Pjoter091/TOS-GENZYBOT/README.md

 # TOS-GENZYBOT

 1. It is forbidden to spam with commands.
+|Does not apply to commands from the Information and 4fun categories

 2. Using the bot for malicious purposes is strictly prohibited.